South Surrey — A Buyer’s Guide

 - · Bill 44 / SSMUH guide — the provincial framework behind Surrey’s multiplex zoning

-- · BC Property Transfer Tax and PTT calculator — the line item every $2M+ buyer underestimates
+- · BC Property Transfer Tax (PTT) and PTT calculator — closing-day cash that sits separate from a mortgage pre-approval

 - · Foreign Buyer Ban + 20% APTT — the non-resident interaction on Specified Area purchases